 Price – HDD is the go-to if you are looking for the best price.

 If you’re interested in having something between both that is relatively higher performance than an HDD and lower cost than an SSD then you should go for the SSHD drives.

-SSD is a must have component in a PC or a Laptop - specially for laptops because they will boost your operating system like Windows ALOT.
+SSD is a must-have component in a PC or a Laptop – especially for laptops because they will boost your operating system like Windows A LOT.

 Here is a video that shows the SSD vs HDD in system boot up:

-And not only does the SSD boost your system boot up speed, but also boost applications loading speed.
+And not only does the SSD boost your system boot-up speed, but also boosts application loading speed.